Seple/Full_DNS_Block/README.md

 ## 📜 Filter List Collection

-While this script aggressively blocks unwanted content, the following DNS blocklists have been carefully selected to provide comprehensive protection against ads, trackers, malware, and other malicious domains.
-These lists are sourced from reputable providers and regularly updated to ensure optimal security.
+While this script aggressively blocks unwanted content, the lists below are a collection of popular filter lists designed to provide comprehensive protection against ads, trackers, malware, and other malicious domains.
+These lists come from reputable providers and are regularly updated to ensure optimal security.

-A collection of popular filter lists for blocking ads, malware, phishing, and other threats.

 - **1Hosts Pro**
   [🔗 Link](https://raw.githubusercontent.com/badmojr/1Hosts/refs/heads/master/Pro/adblock.txt)